atomicdata-dev/atomic-data-docs/src/5-levels-of-data.md

 The shape of the data is _predictable_.
 This predictability means that developers can safely re-use it in their system without worrying about missing fields or datatype errors.

-Lots of software has _internal_ type safety, especially if you use type-safe programming langauges like Typescript, Kotlin or Rust.
+Lots of software has _internal_ type safety, especially if you use type-safe programming languages like Typescript, Kotlin or Rust.
 However, when the data _leaves the system_, a lot of type related data is lost.
 Even if this schema related information is described, the schema itself is often not machine-readable.
 The best way to have type-safe data, is to describe the schema in a machine-readable format.